ckuelker/quick-guide-en-us/DevOps/Monitoring/icinga2.md

              --no-stack-rlimit daemon -e
 ```

-So far the following packages have been installed.
+The following packages have been installed so far.

 ```bash
 dpkg -l |egrep -e 'icinga|monitoring-plugins'